 • Something bad happens.
 I feel anxiety.
 I use OCD behaviours to feel better.
 Something bad happens.
 I feel anxiety.
 And so on.
 That's how I thought I would live the rest of my life.
 My relationship with my beloved began to break down because of my anxiety and OCD and I know I had to sort it out as I didn't want to let this person go.
 My wonderful psychotherapist spent quite some time helping me to grasp that I needed to want to change for myself for the therapy to really be successful, it took me a few sessions to understand that wanting to change just to keep someone else wasn't the same as me wanting to change for my own good.
 I began to understand, accept and even LOVE myself, something I'd never have fathomed before.
 Once that happened I became really committed to my recovery and my therapist gave me loads of resources and work I could do.
 Probably the best thing I did was keep a journal - I wrote every day about my thoughts, feelings, dreams, desires, as well as the dark side of me that I'd never acknowledged before.
 It stimulated my creativity and I began painting, writing poems, sculpting, meditating.
 All of these things really helped my fears and anxiety, once I had a handle on that the OCD all but disappeared.
 I'm incredibly grateful for what Rachel did, we were a team, a winning team!
 Federica, 33, UK

 • I will make this short and sweet.
 I want to say a huge "thank you" Rachel for your encouragement and support in the last months.
-I have found our sessions invaluable and I would recommend anyone having difficulties to contact P-Therapy.
-The only thing you have to lose by getting in touch is your problems!
+I have found our sessions invaluable and I would recommend anyone having difficulties to contact her.
+My life is simply better in so many ways and I feel a sense of clarity and hope I didn't think possible.
 Mohammed, 46, Dubai